Ozone: Agriculture

 Ozone application on freshly cut pineapple and banana shows increase in flavonoids and total phenol contents when exposure is up to 20 minutes.
 Decrease in ascorbic acid (one form of vitamin C) content is observed but the positive effect on total phenol content and flavonoids can overcome the negative effect.
 Tomatoes upon treatment with ozone show an increase in β-carotene, lutein and lycopene.
 However, ozone application on strawberries in pre-harvest period shows decrease in ascorbic acid content.

 Ozone facilitates the extraction of some heavy metals from soil using EDTA.
-EDTA forms strong, water-soluble coordination compounds with some heavy metals (Pb, Zn) thereby making it possible to dissolve them out from contaminated soil.
-If contaminated soil is pre-treated with ozone, the extraction efficacy of Pb, Am and Pu increases by 11.0–28.9%, 43.5% and 50.7% respectively.
+EDTA forms strong, water-soluble coordination compounds with some heavy metals (Pb and Zn) thereby making it possible to dissolve them out from contaminated soil.
+If contaminated soil is pre-treated with ozone, the extraction efficacy of Pb, Am, and Pu increases by 11.0–28.9%, 43.5% and 50.7% respectively.

-Unintentional Environmental Effect on Pollinators
+Effect on pollinators

 Crop pollination is an essential part of an ecosystem.
 Ozone can have detrimental effects on plant-pollinator interactions.
 Pollinators carry pollen from one plant to another.
 This is an essential cycle inside of an ecosystem.
 Causing changes in certain atmospheric conditions around pollination sites or with xenobiotics could cause unknown changes to the natural cycles of pollinators and flowering plants.
 In a study conducted in North-Western Europe, crop pollinators were negatively affected more when ozone levels were higher.